 As I began to inquire within myself, I noticed that part of my anxious feelings were connected to feeling as though she was doing something that I really wished I could do, if only I were as (educated, wise, articulate, etc.) as she was.
 There was an anxious feeling that I needed to somehow “catch up” and prove myself in the world, as though she had something I didn’t and I needed to get it as fast as possible.
 It did not feel good.

 All wrapped up into a few split seconds were thoughts and emotions which had propelled me into feeling anxious out of seemingly nowhere… except it wasn’t actually out of nowhere, it was just occurring outside of my full conscious awareness and recognition.
-Until I slowed down and acknowledged what was unfolding in my psyche, and then it wasn’t unconscious anymore.
+When I slowed down and acknowledged what was unfolding in my psyche, it wasn’t unconscious anymore.
 And quite honestly, once I was able to see my feelings and thoughts for what they were, the anxiety started to dissipate.

 Honesty in Personal Development